 Art Wynwood attracted 36,500 visitors last year 2017, and the fair will continue to showcase a dynamic array of works, featuring emerging talent from the contemporary market, mid-career artists, blue chip contemporary, post-war and modern masters.

 BOCA RATON ART FAIR

 Art Boca Raton is an international art fair from the organizers of Art Palm Beach.
-This fine art fair is celebrating its third edition this year 2018 and will take place from March 15th to 18th at 3450 NW 8th Avenue, Boca Raton, FL 33431.
+This fine art fair is celebrating its sixth edition next year 2020 and will take place from March 19th to 22nd 2020 at 3651 FAU Blvrd #400, Boca Raton Fl.

 International galleries will be exhibiting modern, contemporary, and emerging artists from the 20th and 21st centuries.
 The five day fair includes a full schedule of collector lectures, artist talks, artist’s demonstrations, curatorial tours and invitations to community satellite art events at local art institutions.

 Preview party to benefit the Boca Raton Museum of Art School.
 Join the fair and, mingle with Collectors & Connoisseurs Committee, Board of Trustees, museum professionals for the first view of Boca Raton’s international art fair.